StaticAssets/static-assets-laravel/README.md

 This package enables your Laravel app to use your compiled assets (e.g. js & css files) generated and hosted with Static Assets.

+To learn about what Static Assets can do for you, visit [staticassets.app](https://staticassets.app).

 ## Requirements

 * PHP >= 8.1